The Sons of Katie Elder: Plot

-The four adult sons of Katie Elder – John, who is a famous professional gunman; Tom, a professional gambler; Bud, the youngest brother, in his first year at mining college; and Matt, an unsuccessful hardware dealer – reunite in their hometown of Clearwater, Texas (though the real town is 107 miles (172 km) east of Dallas in northeast Texas, the movie's version is obviously set in southwestern Texas), in 1898 for their mother's funeral, sharing regret that none of them has lived up to her high expectations of them.
+The four adult sons of Katie Elder – John, who is a famous professional gunman; Tom, a professional gambler; Bud, the youngest brother, in his first year at mining college; and Matt, an unsuccessful hardware dealer – reunite in their hometown of Clearwater, Texas (the real town is 107 miles (172 km) east of Dallas in northeast Texas; the movie's version is set in southwestern Texas), in 1898 for their mother's funeral, sharing regret that none of them has lived up to her high expectations of them.

 The townspeople and new deputy sheriff are unwelcoming, to John and Tom in particular.
 Katie Elder, however, was loved by everyone in the community, who were all aware of her honesty, her poverty, her generosity and her undying love for the sons who neglected her.
 The brothers want to do something for Katie's sake, and after an argument about marble monuments ends in a brawl, they decide to send Bud back to college.
 However, Bud wants to emulate his eldest brother.

 Morgan Hastings, a gunsmith and rising entrepreneur, claims ownership of the Elders' rich ranch and access to water for his Hastings Gun Manufactory, saying he won it from their father Bass Elder in a game of cards.
 Bass was shot in the back that same night; the killer is still unknown.
 The Elders suspect foul play, and anticipating trouble, Hastings has brought in a hired gun, Curley.
 At first, though, Hastings hides his hostile attitude towards the brothers, claiming that he offered to compensate their mother for the loss, but she refused.